 organizations on a local, regional, national, and international level.
 Whether it’s gathering food to support local school children who risk hunger on the weekend, providing shelter for our brothers and sisters experiencing homelessness during the coldest months of the year, going on mission to Appalachia, or supporting at risk youth In Guatemala, our Mission & Outreach ministry is committed to living out Jesus’ command to serve others.

 For more information or to get involved, contact Mark DeVoll.
 Mission and Outreach is always open to new opportunities, currently we support the following:

 FACETS provides comprehensive programs and services to men, women, and children who are experiencing homelessness or are otherwise precariously housed in Fairfax County.
-We provide direct financial support to FACETS
+We partner with FACETS and nearby churches to offer hypothermia prevention shelters each winter and provide direct financial support to FACETS

 Fairfax FISH (For Immediate Sympathetic Help) is a volunteer, non-profit ecumenical outreach organization founded in 1967, that provides funds and volunteers to assist the needy and elderly in and surrounding Fairfax.
 Members of SPW answer help-line phones, provide food, transportation, medicine, and direct financial support.

 ARISE is a Christian ministry at George Mason University that encourages students to explore faith and discover grace through worship, mission projects, social events and small groups.
 We help support the program with an annual donation and a cadre of volunteers.

 Grace House on the Mountain offers youth and families an opportunity to provide hands-on assistance through home repair projects to those in need in Southwest, VA.
 In addition to the home project work, SPW provides the local elementary school with school supplies for those in need.